 - Lyme disease

-- Gonococcemia – Patients are much more ill appearing, with pustules.
-Pustules are not present in serum sickness.
+- Gonococcemia – Patients appear much more ill, with pustules; pustules are not present in serum sickness.

 - Reactive arthritis